Alex Pereira: UFC Light Heavyweight Championship

 Pereira faced former UFC Light Heavyweight champion Jiří Procházka for the vacant UFC Light Heavyweight Championship belt on 11 November 2023, at UFC 295.
 He won the bout via TKO stoppage in the second round to win the title.
 This fight earned him the Performance of the Night award.
 This victory made Pereira the 9th fighter in UFC history to become champion in two different weight divisions.

 Pereira made his first title defence against former UFC Light Heavyweight champion Jamahal Hill, on 13 April 2024, at UFC 300.
 He won the fight by knockout in the first round after a left hook.

 On two weeks notice, replacing the main event bout between Michael Chandler and Conor McGregor, who was injured, Pereira faced Jiří Procházka in a rematch on 29 June 2024, at UFC 303.
 After knocking Prochazka down in the last second of the first round with a left hook, he was able to win the bout with a head kick knockdown followed by punches early in the second round.
 This fight earned him another $50,000 Performance of the Night award.
 On an interview, Pereira's coach later revealed that Pereira received a $303,000 bonus for his performance at UFC 303.

 Pereira made his third title defense against Khalil Rountree Jr. on 5 October 2024 at UFC 307.
 He won the fight by technical knockout in the fourth round.
 This fight earned him his first Fight of the Night award.
 Pereira set the record for the shortest time for three title defenses in the UFC at 175 days, beating the previous record of 189 days by Ronda Rousey, and became the seventh UFC fighter to record three title defenses in a calendar year.

 Pereira faced former title challenger Magomed Ankalaev on 8 March 2025 at UFC 313.
 He lost the title by unanimous decision.
 11 out of 21 media outlets scored the bout for Ankalaev.

-Pereira competed for the championship against Magomed Ankalaev in a rematch on October 4, 2025 at UFC 320.
+Pereira competed for the championship against Magomed Ankalaev in a rematch on 4 October 2025 at UFC 320.
 He reclaimed the championship by technical knockout via punches and elbows in the first round.
 This fight earned him another Performance of the Night award.
-Following the fight, Pereira expressed his desire to fight former UFC Heavyweight Champion Jon Jones at the UFC White House event, a match-up supported by Jones.
+Following the fight, Pereira expressed his desire to fight former UFC Heavyweight Champion Jon Jones at the UFC Freedom 250 event, a match-up supported by Jones.

+It was announced on 27 February 2026, that Jiří Procházka and Carlos Ulberg would be headlining UFC 327 for the vacant UFC Light Heavyweight Championship resulting in Pereira officially vacating the title.

+On 11 April 2026, it was announced that Pereira will be a recipient of the 2026 UFC Forrest Griffin Community Award for his institute "Instituto Poatan" which supports underserved youth in São Paulo, Brazil.